markdomkan/in-memory-bus/README.md

 - **Event Registration**: Register event listeners that can be triggered when an event is emitted.
 - **One-Time Event Listeners**: Register listeners that are invoked only once for an event and then automatically removed.
 - **Event Emission**: Emit events with associated data to trigger registered listeners.
+- **Asynchronous Event Emission**: Emit events and wait for all listeners to complete, either in parallel or sequentially.
 - **Event Listener Management**: Remove individual listeners or all listeners for a specific event.
 - **Event Inspection**: Check if an event has listeners, retrieve all listeners for an event, and list all registered events.
 - **Event Clearing**: Clear all events and listeners.